monnky/ComfyUI-RT-HeartMuLa/README.md

 pip install torchao
 ```

-(if doesnt work, install all requirments)
+(if doesnt work, install all requirements)
 Install the required Python packages:

 ```bash